WDI-102/midterm-review/README.md

 ### `oddOnesOut`

 Write a function `oddOnesOut` that takes in an array of numbers.
-Return an array with the same numbers, but all 1's removed.
+Return an array with the same numbers in the same order, but all 1's removed.

 ```